 Studies have not been done in humans to see if tildrakizumab could make it harder to get pregnant.
 Animal studies did not report an effect on fertility.

-Does taking tildrakizumab increase the chance for miscarriage?
+Does taking tildrakizumab increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-A report of 14 human pregnancies exposed to tildrakizumab noted miscarriage in 2 pregnancies, which is similar to the rate of miscarriage in the general population.
-Animal studies did not report a higher chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+A report of 14 human pregnancies exposed to tildrakizumab noted a miscarriage in 2 of those 14 pregnancies.
+This is similar to the rate of miscarriage in the general population.
+Animal studies did not report a higher chance of miscarriage.

 Does taking tildrakizumab increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-This medication has not been well studied for use in pregnancy.
-A report of 14 human pregnancies exposed to tildrakizumab did not find birth defects.
+In the same report on 14 human pregnancies exposed to tildrakizumab, birth defects were not found among the infants.
 Animal studies done by the manufacturer also did not show an increase in birth defects with exposure to tildrakizumab.

-Does taking tildrakizumab in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking tildrakizumab in pregnancy affect future behavior or learning for the child?

-Tildrakizumab has not been studied during breastfeeding.
-Tildrakizumab is a very large protein, so not very much of it is expected to pass into breast milk.
-Other similar protein drugs are usually not detectable in breast milk.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Tildrakizumab has not been studied for use during breastfeeding.
+Tildrakizumab is a very large protein, so not much of the medication is likely to pass into breast milk.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man takes tildrakizumab, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes tildrakizumab, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-There are no studies looking at possible risks to a pregnancy when a human male takes tildrakizumab.
+Studies have not been done in humans to see if tildrakizumab could affect male fertility or increase the chance of birth defects above the background risk.
 Animal studies did not report an effect on fertility.
-In general, exposures that males have are unlikely to increase risks to a pregnancy.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.